vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_layout.md

 ---
 ## Entities sorted by state

 Show all entities with match with a wildcard `*` selection.
-In this case `sensor.*waste_pickup_countdown` and sort it on the `state` by it's `numeric` value.
+In this case `sensor.*waste_pickup_countdown` and sort it on the `state` by its `numeric` state.
 The value behind the number is defined as attribute `unit_of_measurement` and not part of the state otherwise the sort won't work.

+See the [afvalbeheer](homeassistant_hacs_afvalbeheer#days-count-down) page how to create these countdown custom sensor days instead of showing a date.

 <img src="images_afvalbeheer/days_countdown.png" alt="ordered by date" width="400px">